DreamsOneiro/f1s-cli/README.md

 Simple rust program to check formula one schedule using ergast API\
+The program is the CLI frontend for f1s-lib\
-The program will print out the upcoming race schedule in your local timezone
+It will print out the upcoming formula one race schedule in your local timezone

 Timezone is selected according to local time of your PC,\
 please make sure your timezone is correct